 We deserve better.
 We deserve an America that does not convict the innocent.
 We deserve an America we can be proud of.

 So let’s demand better in November.
-Those of us in Colorado’s 3rd Congressional District can continue to accept the status quo or we can demand better.
+The choice, as always, is ours: we can continue to accept the status quo or we can demand better.